IbraheemMustafaAly/MetaFlowX/README.md

 # 🧬 Metagenomics Analysis Pipeline

-A complete, end-to-end metagenomics pipeline for preprocessing, rRNA removal, and gene prediction from raw sequencing data.
+A production-ready, modular metagenomics pipeline for preprocessing, rRNA removal, gene prediction, and taxonomic visualization using Krona.

 ---